-4G home broadband packages are different to traditional fixed-line connections.
-However, this isn't something that should necessarily put you off purchasing one.
-After all, these innovative solutions provide you with many of the benefits you would receive if you took out a traditional broadband contract.
-For example, with 4G broadband, you still receive a reliable and fast internet connection.
+4G home broadband packages are different from traditional fixed-line connections – this isn't something that should necessarily put you off purchasing one, though.
+With 4G broadband, you still receive a reliable and fast internet connection.
 Plus, you can connect all of your home's smart devices seamlessly.

-If you like the sound of the flexibility provided by a 4G broadband deal, then you're in luck.
-In this guide, we've outlined all the best 4G broadband deals available.
-We've also answered a number of popular queries about 4G broadband, so you can make sure the product is right for you.
-If you decide it isn't, then make sure you check out the best fibre deals currently available.
+In this guide, we've outlined all the best 4G broadband deals currently available.
+We've also answered a number of popular queries about 4G broadband, so you can make sure the product is right for you!

-EE has long been considered to be one of the market leaders when it comes to 4G mobile broadband.
-It's easy to see why this is the case, too.
-After all, its powerful 4G hub is one of the best on the market today and provides average download speeds of 40Mbps, meaning it's quick enough to rival most entry level fibre deals.
-We also love that EE offers a variety of plans, including deals with data limits that save you money as well as options with one-month rolling contracts (these do come with large upfront fees though).
+EE's powerful 4G hub is one of the best on the market today and provides average download speeds of 40Mbps.
+This means that it's quick enough to rival most entry-level fibre deals.
+EE offers a variety of plans, including deals with data limits that save you money as well as options with one-month rolling contracts.
+Just keep an eye out for the upfront fees on the shorter contract lengths.

-If you live in a property that struggles to receive a traditional fixed-line connection, then this option from National Broadband may be the best option for you.
-This is because the company specialises in providing rural and other properties that have slow landline connections with hugely improved broadband delivered over 4G.
-If required, the company can also provide you with an external antenna that maximises performance.
+Live in a property that struggles to receive a traditional fixed-line connection?
+This option from National Broadband may be the best available for you as it specialises in providing properties that have slow fixed-line connections with hugely improved broadband speeds.

 4G home broadband: what is it and how does it work?